Ecuador

 Galapagos Islands, Ecuador, 1995

-One fun fact is that the capital city is Quito.
-The city is situated at the base of a volcano, making the city prone to earthquakes!
+In Ecuador, there are roughly 16 million Ecuadorians in a country slightly smaller than Nevada.
+The capital is Quito which is situated at the base of a volcano, making the city prone to earthquakes!
 In fact the world’s largest volcano, Cotopaxi, is located in Ecuador.

-Country Information: In Ecuador, there are roughly 16 million Ecuadorians in a country slightly smaller than Nevada.
-The capital is Quito.
 The official language here is Castillian Spanish, but Quechua and Shuar are common languages also spoken.
 Roman Catholicism is the main religion practiced here.
 Ecuador has two time zones.
 Mainland time is the same as EST, while the Galapagos Islands is one hour behind EST.

 In Quito, Ecuador